 Interval Training for Extremely Effective Workouts

 HIIT is the best form of exercise I know of for losing pounds fast, and is perfect for exercise bikes.

 Here’s a few post describing the effectiveness of High Intensity Interval Training:

 HIIT is all about short intervals of your maximum exertion followed by short intervals of rest, and doing this for about 15 minutes.

 Interval training burn ridiculous amount of calories in a very short time while you pedal, but it keeps your body burning calories for hours afterwards.

 1. How Long Should I Ride an Exercise Bike to Lose Weight?

 The key is awareness of your fitness level before you start.
-Cycling indoors is great for burning calories, but you can pedal to much.
+Having your own bike at home is great for burning calories, but you can pedal too much.
 Especially in the beginning.

 Start your workouts slow for best results, and work up to riding 3 times a week for 30 -45 minutes.
 Unless you’re using High Intensity Interval Training, which takes far less time and burns more calories.

 It’s easy to be overzealous and train too hard, especially when first starting out.
 Riding your exercise bike too long or too often can lead to: